“Be ye therefore perfect, even as your Father in Heaven is perfect….” (Matthew 5:48)

 Now, let’s drop the other shoe here…

-God’s standard is indeed perfect and does not bend itself down to match our pitiful efforts.
+God’s standard is indeed perfect and does not adjust itself to match our pitiful efforts.

 His standard is what it is.
 He is a holy and righteous God, and nothing will change that.

-So, when He says we are to be perfect–whether we translate that as “mature,” “complete,” or even “as sinless and flawless as my wife’s first husband” (that’s a joke, Ginger)–He does not expect you and me to attain that in this life.
+So, when He says we are to be perfect–whether we translate that as “mature,” “complete,” or even “as sinless and flawless as my wife’s first husband” (that’s a joke)–He does not expect you and me to attain that in this life.

 If perfect behavior is required to get to Heaven, it’s going to be one lonely place.